 This way is an option, and it’s up to your condition to decide which one to pick; a job offer and work permit, and a student visa.
 Each method has its advantages and disadvantages, and it’s up to you to pick the one that is appropriate for you.

-Do I need language proficiency to immigrate to Denmark as a chemical engineer?
+Do I need language proficiency to immigrate and work in Denmark as a chemical engineer?

-The answer is up to the way you pick to become a chemical engineer in Denmark.
+The answer is up to the way you pick to immigrate and work in Denmark as a chemical engineer.